oneRaSol/aws/readMe.md

 This is a Full Stack Website Development project.
 Developing an **online Angular app** to be deployed thru a Docker container on an AWS EC2 instance.
 A cloud virtual machine, so that other developers can access and modify it if required.

 This app connects the frontend to a json-server.
-A Devlopment Dockefile.dev for local and a Production Dockerfile.prod to deploy are created.
+A Devlopment Dockefile.dev for local use and a Production Dockerfile.prod for deployment are created.
 Also created are Docker-compose file for both production and development.
+The code and images are stored here and also on Docker Hub.

 - **The tools used for development are:** ```Visual Studio Code```, ```Docker```, ```HTML/CSS```, ```.Angular CLI``` ```.Github``` ```.Github Project Manager```, ```NodeJS```, ```json-server```